 Advice on Crafting a Strong, Compelling Solo Exhibition Proposal

-After a few years of accepting open call applications for exhibitions, we've decided to put together a list of tips for artists to keep in mind while putting together a proposal.
+After a few years of accepting open call applications for exhibitions, we've decided to put together a list of tips for artists to keep in mind when crafting a proposal.
 While some of these are specific to our program, many of them are universal.
 Good luck!

-- Start with a strong, clear sentence that succinctly articulates your idea.
+- Open with a strong, clear sentence that succinctly communicates your idea.

-- Write directly, and avoid passive and future tense (to be/will be).
+- Write directly, and avoid using the conditional or future tenses.
 “The exhibition addresses ______,” is a stronger phrase than, “The exhibition would address/ will address/ seeks to address______.”

 - Be specific when writing about your work.
-Don’t write about your practice generally, write about a specific project or artwork that you want to use, and make a clear, compelling case for its inclusion.
+Rather than describing your practice generally, write about a specific project or artwork that you want to use, and make a clear, compelling case for its inclusion.

-- Clearly describe the exhibition plan: ie. how will viewers experience the work?
-Think about the scale of the gallery space.
-We strongly recommend visiting the space or reviewing documentation on our Vimeo channel before submitting your application or visit our Vimeo channel for video documentation of past exhibitions.
+- Clearly describe the exhibition plan: how will viewers experience the work?
+Consider the scale and layout of the gallery space.
+We strongly recommend visiting the space or reviewing documentation on our Vimeo channel before submitting your application.

-- Ask questions.
-If a part of your proposal hinges on something related to the space: eg. hanging from the ceiling or building a false floor, send us a short email asking if it’s possible, and we’re happy to let you know.
+- Ask questions!
+If your proposal hinges on something related to the space: hanging from the ceiling or building a false floor, send us a short email asking if it’s possible, and we’re happy to let you know.
 Proposals are often rejected because they aren’t realistic for our space.

-- Make sure you submit high-quality, professional images of your work.
-Images should be bright, clear, and photographed on a white background.
-The stronger your images, the stronger the proposal.
+- Be sure to submit high-quality images of your work.
+Images should be bright, clear, and photographed on a neutral background.
+The stronger your images, the stronger the proposal